Get in touch

 Wash before entering the shared water

 Yes, you’re about to get into what is essentially a giant bath.
 But it’s a shared bath, and nobody wants to bathe in other people’s dirty bathwater.
-Get a massageSome onsens and ryokan are just about the bathing, but many offer spa services such as massage, which are well worth taking advantage of where available.
+Onsen usually provide soap and small towels, whilst in sento you often have to bring your own.
+Wash thoroughly and rinse off any soap suds before entering the baths.

 If warm sake gets served to bathers while you're soaking, it's hard to beat, providing you're happy to drink alcohol.
-Make sure you drink water, too.
+Make sure you drink plenty of water, too, as the warm water can be dehydrating.

 Try out the different temperatures

-If you're in an onsen that offers different temperature pools, it's surprisingly relaxing to switch between them.
+If you're in an bath house that offers different temperature pools, it's surprisingly relaxing to switch between them.
 Aching muscles really benefit from a switch between chilly plunge pools and warm herbal baths.

 Don’t: